 Dr. Goel has found that he can destress while becoming more mindful in the present moment for increased focus during surgeries because “it’s a power tool in my mission of protecting sight.”

-Nicole Riddle, MD, a pathologist in Tampa, Florida, and member at-large of the AMA Young Physicians Section governing council, uses the Headspace app to help her sleep at night.
+Nicole Riddle, MD, a pathologist in Tampa, Florida, uses the Headspace app to help her sleep at night.

 “I have a racing mind and it helps me to have something to focus on that is relaxing and helps me fall asleep,” said Dr. Riddle.
 “I also use the tools—either with the phone or on my own—to get back to sleep in the middle of the night.

-“I also try to use it for a five to 10-minute moment of mindfulness to help relieve stress and relax myself or calm myself down during the work day.”
+“I also try to use it for a five to 10-minute moment of mindfulness to help relieve stress and relax myself or calm myself down during the workday,” she added.

 Dr. Riddle said that she has felt her heart rate and perceived stress level fall when she uses the app’s exercises, whether during the day or at bedtime.